jeffkdev/sokol-zig-examples/README.md

 Clone

     git clone --recurse-submodules https://github.com/jeffkdev/sokol-zig-examples.git

-Download and add zig.exe to path (see zig link above)

-Build imgui .o files (clang++ required.
-One time only)

-    build.bat

-Run application in the future using:
+Navigate to the /src directory and run application in the future using:

     zig build run